RiteshKhan/ampHmat/README.md

   </em>
 </p>

 Thus, we can see that almost all the blocks can be stored in a precision lower than the working precision.
+Notably, this does not come at the expense of accuracy.

 ## Acknowledgement
 This work is supported by the European Union (ERC, inEXASCALE, 101075632) and the Charles University Research Centre program No. UNCE/24/SCI/005.